MLHale/nebraska-gencyber/teachers/firewall/README.md

 A Firewall can be understood as a collection of valves

-* Each valve/port corresponds to single service at the application level (e.g. http, ssh, https, smtp)
+* Each valve/port corresponds to single service at the application level (e.g. HTTP, SSH, HTTPS, SMTP)
 * Each valve can
   - Permit traffic in one or both directions
   - Deny traffic